 So that really means we have three approaches:

-Our Future Backwards technique is one of the most popular our methods and it has several uses, but its main purpose is to scope the range of possible actions, explore the way in which decision makers will filter data and then map into a series of contextually aware interventions.
+Our Future Backwards technique is one of the most popular of our methods and it has several uses, but its main purpose is to scope the range of possible actions, explore the way in which decision-makers will filter data, and then map into a series of contextually aware interventions.
 As such it is a tool for situational assessment which leads to intervention planning and then monitoring for which it also has utility.

 So back to my fishing metaphor.
 The fly fisher has a sense of where the fish would be but is engaged in a complex game place the fly in such a way and a manner as to get said fish to move in order that it may be caught.
 To do so they use expert knowledge and exploratory experiments while exhibiting much patience.
 The approach I am going to outline in a series of posts follows that path and acknowledges that we are often (as in the picture) carrying out this activity in the dark.
 It will end with a typology of foresight methods

 Late this afternoon I was tending to some errands with the family ahead of being ...